Functional Calculus on BMO-type Spaces of Bourgain, Brezis and Mironescu: Proof of Theorem

-Finally, assume that (iii) or (v) holds true.
-Via a subtracting $g(0)$ if necessary, we may also assume that $g(0)=0$.
+Conversely, assume that (iii) or (v) holds true.
+Via subtracting $g(0)$ if necessary, we may assume that $g(0)=0$.
 Then, by Lemmas \ref{lem1} and \ref{l-he}, we conclude that $g$ satisfies Lemma \ref{eqthm1}(b), and hence (i) holds true.
-This proves (iii)$\Rightarrow$(i) and (v)$\Rightarrow$(i), and then finishes the proof of Theorem \ref{t-bmo}. \end{proof}
+This proves (iii) $\Longrightarrow$ (i) and (v) $\Longrightarrow$ (i), and then finishes the proof of Theorem \ref{t-bmo}. \end{proof}